 How do you do it?

 One question I am asked a lot is how do you do it?
 How do you go away so much?
-My answer is simple: my husband and modern day technology.
+My answer is simple: my husband and modern-day technology.
 My husband is very supportive of my military career.
 Without his support, there is no way I could do what I do.
 He is understanding when the Army calls me away and when the Army tells me I need to work when I was supposed to be off.
-He also lets me know when I have been putting too much time to the Army and when it is time to put in some family time.
+He also lets me know when I have been putting too much time into the Army and when it is time to put in some family time.

 "Go hard or go home"—I think I will just go home! :)